Menu Close

 Overdose symptoms may include severe drowsiness, vomiting, fast heartbeats, tremors, agitation, or hallucinations.

-What should I avoid while taking cyclobenzaprine?
+What should I avoid while Taking Cyclobenzaprine?

 Avoid driving or hazardous activity until you know how this medicine will affect you.
 Your reactions could be impaired.